Rethes/3D_SnakeGame/README.md

 - walls.py - Defines the positions and dimensions of walls within the game.
 - main.py - The main game loop that integrates the snake, apples, and walls, and handles user inputs and game state.

 ## <a name="Future Improvements"> Future Improvements</a>
-- Show the player's score on the game over screen
+- Add Sound Effects
 - Add a start-up window with the name of the game
-- Implement a high score feature
+- Add diagonal movement support
-- Add power ups to the game; extra lives
+- Display a leaderboard of top scores either on the game-over screen or in a separate screen/menu.